A Discontinuous Galerkin Method by Patch Reconstruction for Elliptic Interface Problem on Unfitted Mesh: Numerical Experiments

-In this example, we consider the same interface and domain as in Example 1.
+\paragraph{\textbf{Example 2.}} In this example, we consider the same interface and the same domain as in Example 1.
 The analytical solution $u(x, y)$ and the coefficient are defined in the same way as in Example 1.
-But we solve the interface problem based on a sequence of polygonal meshes as shown in Fig \ref{fig:voronoi}, which are generated by {\tt PolyMesher} \cite{talischi2012polymesher}.
+But we solve the elliptic interface problem based on a sequence of polygonal meshes as shown in Fig \ref{fig:voronoi}, which are generated by {\tt PolyMesher} \cite{talischi2012polymesher}.

 The numerically detected convergence orders are displayed in Fig \ref{fig:ex2} for both error measurements.
-It is clear that the orders of convergence in $L^2$ and DG energy norms are $m + 1$ and $m$, respectively, which again are in agreement with the theoretical predicts.
+It is clear that the orders of convergence in $L^2$ norm and DG energy norm are $O(h^{m+1})$ and $O(h^m)$, respectively, which again are in agreement with the theoretical predicts.

-For the Example 3 - 6, the computational domain is $[-1 , 1] \times [-1, 1]$ and we solve the test problems on a sequence of triangular meshes with mesh size $h = 1/5, 1/10, \cdots, 1/80$.
+For the Example 3 - 6, the computational domain is $(-1 , 1) \times (-1, 1)$ and we solve the test problems on a sequence of triangular meshes with mesh size $h = 1/5, 1/10, \cdots, 1/80$.